mozilla/REALISE-Performance/data_extraction_transformation/README.md

 1. In order to run the script to extract the alerts, run `extract-alerts.py` It will generate the aelrt data CSV (for example `alerts_data.csv`) which will have the performance alerts data from the time of running the script all the waty back to one year before that.

 2. Once you have the alerts CSv, you can extract their associated bugs.
-In order to run the script to extract the bugs, run either `extract-bugs-bugbug.py` or `extract-bugs-api.py`
+In order to run the script to extract the bugs, run `extract-bugs-api.py`
 It will generate the bugs CSV (for example `bugs_data.csv`) which will have all the bugs associated with the alerts extracted inthe earlier alerts CSV.

 3. In order to run the script to extract the timeseries data, make sure to run `extract-timseries.py`